Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Evaluation

+For quantized models, surprisingly, we did not find them having significantly smaller attack surfaces than their full-precision counterparts, in contrast to what prior works have suggested~\cite{Yao2020DeepHammer,rakin2019bit}.
+Although they have lower percentages of vulnerable bits, their \txt\ regions are significantly larger due to their more complicated structures (e.g., quantization and dequantization layers at the beginning and end of the model, and requantization layers between certain operators).
+As a result, the actual number of vulnerable bits is still substantial (over 10,000), leaving plenty of room for attacks.

 Additionally, we report that the vulnerable bits are distributed throughout the entire \txt\ region of a binary rather than being concentrated in a small region.
 The distribution of vulnerable bits in the \txt\ region is plotted in \F~\ref{fig:bits-distrib}, where the darkness of the color indicates the portion of vulnerable bits found in the corresponding address range inside \txt.
-For Glow, the regions near the beginning and end of the \txt\ region are mainly auxiliary functions (e.g., PNG image loading), so we do not consider vulnerable bits in these regions.
-Other than that, for both TVM and Glow, vulnerable bits are distributed relatively evenly inside \txt; this translates to higher success rates for attackers, as the ``one bit per page'' constraint in \S~\ref{subsec:attack} will have much less impact on them.
+For Glow, the regions near the beginning and end of the \txt\ region are mainly auxiliary code not involved in model inference, so we leave these regions out from evaluation.
+Other than that, for both TVM and Glow, vulnerable bits are distributed relatively evenly inside \txt.

+From an operator/layer viewpoint, we also show in \T~\ref{tab:op} the top 10 operators containing the vulnerable bits in the \RN\ CIFAR10 executable compiled by TVM (``Default Executable'' columns), where no single operator dominates the existence of vulnerable bits.
+As TVM fuses neighboring operators wherever possible (indicated by the ``+'' in the table), we further build and analyze the same executable with fusion disabled (``With Fusion Disabled'' columns); this executable confirms our observation as well.
+In general, these widely spread out vulnerable bits translates to higher success rates for attackers, as the ``one bit per page'' constraint (see \S~\ref{subsec:attack}) will have much less impact on them.